-Initially when I wrote on this topic in 2009, I wasn’t so sure about the exact cause that led to Swayze and Landon’s pancreatic cancer diagnosis.
-But today I feel the cause has narrowed down to a handful of knowns when applied relative to behavioral and environmental risk factors.
+Initially when I wrote on this topic in 2009, I wasn’t able to deduce the exact cause that led to Swayze and Landon’s pancreatic cancer diagnosis.
+However today I feel the cause has narrowed down to a handful of likely possibilities relevant to behavior, habits and environmental health risk factors.

-After Jobs death I became more aware of certain habits, genetic predisposition, stress, diet and environment that may hold the answers to identifying likely cause.
-Today I’m more confident in saying, “pancreatic cancer is ‘likely’ related to a combination of environmental and lifestyle factors, whereas risk dramatically increases when genetically predisposed to it.”
+After Jobs death I became more aware of certain habits, genetic predisposition, stress, diet and environment that may hold the answers to identifying likely causes of cancer in general.
+Today I’m more confident in saying, “pancreatic cancer is ‘likely’ related to a combination of environmental and lifestyle factors, whereas risk dramatically increases when genetically predisposed to acquire it.”

 Steve Jobs lifestyle was different from the two actors [he wasn’t a smoker or drinker].
 But had a dietary obsession with certain foods.
-Aside from this distinction all three of them lived in a dense area population… Los Angeles California, “the #1 cancer causing state (American Cancer Society, 2017).”
-They also appeared to be Type-A personalities [workaholics, competitive drive, short fused, etc.,].
-Type-A people are more likely to develop obsessive behavioral habits to coup with stress which also doubles the risk of coronary heart disease.
+Aside from this distinction all three of them lived in a dense area population… Los Angeles California, “the #1 cancer producing state (American Cancer Society, 2017).”
+These famous people also appeared to be Type-A personalities [workaholics, competitive drivers and short fused, etc.,].
+Type-A people are more likely to develop obsessive behaviors and habits to cope with stress which doubles the risk of coronary heart disease.

 “Apparent links between psychological stress and cancer could arise in several ways.
 For example, people under stress may develop certain behaviors, such as smoking, overeating, or drinking alcohol, which increase a person’s risk for cancer [National Cancer Institute, 2017].”

-First I wanted to know a little more about these famous people lifestyles and could they have done anything different to prevent or change their cancer story?
+First I needed to know a little more about these famous people lifestyles and could they have done anything different to prevent or change their cancer story?

 First, we’ll look at the two Hollywood legends to see what habits they had in common.
-Then compare lifestyles with the computer innovator-businessman.
+Then compare lifestyles with Steve Jobs – Man behind Apple computers and iPhone.

-Thereafter, review past-current national cancer statistics to draw on further data and conclude by identifying likely factors that contributed to their cancer cases.
+Thereafter, review past and current national cancer statistics to draw a conclusion based on likely factors that contributed to their cancer and shortened lifespans.

 Like most of you I was an avid follower and admirer of Michael Landon.
 My favorite childhood shows were Bonanza, Little House on the Prairie and Highway to Heaven series.

-Michael Landon was diagnosed with adenocarcinoma at the age of 54 on 5 April 1991 and immediately underwent chemo therapy.
+Michael Landon was diagnosed with adenocarcinoma at the age of 54 – on 5 April 1991 and immediately underwent chemo therapy.
 His cancer had spread to his liver at first causing stomach cramps.
-Thereafter his pancreatic cancer diagnosis was made 7 weeks later.
-The cancer became inoperable due to spreading to the liver and lymph nodes.
+Thereafter his pancreatic cancer was diagnosed 7 weeks later.
+The cancer became inoperable due to spreading within the liver and lymph nodes.
 Only 1% of patients with a metastasized cancer combination like this survive a five year period.
 He died in Malibu, CA on 1 July 1991.
 It was reported he drank heavily and had a four pack per day smoking habit.

 “Pancreatic cancer is one of the faster spreading cancers; only about 4% of patients can expect to survive five years after their diagnosis (Park 2011).”

 I also followed Hollywood legend Patrick Swazye.
-Three movies in particular that memorialize his acting and physical ability that stood out, “Dirty Dancing, Next of Kin, Roadhouse and the Beast series.”
+Three movies and one series in particular that memorialize his acting and physical abilities, “Dirty Dancing, Next of Kin, Roadhouse and the Beast series.”
 Swayze was diagnosed with stage IV pancreatic cancer in March 2008 and underwent chemo therapy with new experimental drugs (vatalanib/gemcitabine) to shrink the tumor and prevent the development of new blood vessels that would otherwise nourish it.